Simple Elegance: 4 Tips to Perfect Your Minimalist Wedding

 Tux and Dress

 The tux and the wedding dress that is going to be worn at this event needs to be reexamined.
 Some brides try to wear something elaborate, meaning it is going to end up costing a lot.
-You do not have to do this; try your best to consider a modest white dress and tux.
+You do not have to do this; try your best to consider a and tux.
 Go for a classic silhouette that will look stylish and keep the focus on your faces.
 Doing this should keep your expenses low and show your guests just how lovely a simplistic wedding can be.

 Hair and Make Up